 Each of our named executive officers is party to a written employment agreement with us.
-Before becoming our employees, Dr. Luthringer, Mr. Race and Mr. Ahlholm provided services to us under consulting agreements.
+Before becoming our employees, Dr. Luthringer, Mr. Race, and Mr. Ahlholm provided services to us under consulting agreements.

-Remy Luthringer, PhD
+Remy Luthringer, Ph.D.

-Through our Swiss subsidiary, Mind-NRG SA, SA, or Mind-NRG, we entered into an employment agreement to employ Dr. Luthringer starting on May 1, 2014.
+Through our Swiss subsidiary, Mind-NRG Sàrl, or Mind-NRG, we entered into an employment agreement to employ Dr. Luthringer starting on May 1, 2014.
 Dr. Luthringer's principal place of work is in Geneva, Switzerland.
-Pursuant to the terms of his employment agreement and his subsequent promotion to President and Chief Executive Officer, Dr. Luthringer's initial annual base salary is \$376,000, subject to periodic review and increases at the discretion of the Board or a committee thereof.
-Dr. Luthringer will also be eligible for an annual bonus of up to 50% of his then-current base salary based on the achievement of performance targets, as determined by the board of directors of Mind-NRG.
-Dr. Luthringer's target annual bonus for the 2014 calendar year was CHF 160,000 (or \$178,871 based on a June 1, 2014 exchange rate of CHF 0.8945: \$1.00).
+Pursuant to the terms of his employment agreement and his subsequent promotion to President and Chief Executive Officer in November 2014, Dr. Luthringer's initial annual base salary is \$376,000, subject to periodic review and increases at the discretion of the Board or a committee thereof.
+Dr. Luthringer is also eligible for an annual bonus of up to 50% of his then-current base salary based on the achievement of performance targets, as determined by the board of directors of Mind-NRG.
+Dr. Luthringer's target annual bonus for the fiscal year ended December 31, 2015 was \$188,000.
+Based on the Company's and Dr. Luthringer's respective achievement of corporate and personal goals, the Compensation Committee of the Board awarded Dr. Luthringer a performance bonus for the fiscal year ended December 31, 2015 of \$216,200.

 Pursuant to the terms of his employment agreement, Dr. Luthringer was granted an option to purchase 441,973 shares of common stock at an exercise price equal to \$6.00 per share, which is fully vested and exercisable.
-Dr. Luthringer was also granted an option, or the IPO Option, to purchase 207,869 shares of common stock.
-The IPO Option, granted on June 30, 2014, has an exercise price equal to \$6.00 per share and vests and becomes exercisable as follows: (i) 25% of the shares subject to the IPO Option became exercisable on November 12, 2014 and (ii) the balance of the shares subject to the IPO Option will become exercisable in a series of twelve equal quarterly installments over the 3 year period thereafter, subject to Dr. Luthringer's service through such vesting dates.
+Dr. Luthringer was also granted an option to purchase 207,869 shares of common stock, or the Luthringer IPO Option.
+The Luthringer IPO Option, granted on June 30, 2014, has an exercise price equal to \$6.00 per share and vests and becomes exercisable as follows: (i) 25% of the shares subject to the Luthringer IPO Option vested and became exercisable on November 12, 2014 and (ii) the balance of the shares subject to the Luthringer IPO Option vest and become exercisable in a series of twelve equal quarterly installments over the three-year period thereafter, subject to Dr. Luthringer's service through such vesting dates.

-Dr. Luthringer's employment may be terminated by Mind-NRG or Dr. Luthringer at any time with 6 months' written notice or immediately for valid reasons under Article 337 of the Swiss Code of Obligations.
-If

-Dr. Luthringer is terminated by Mind-NRG for a reason other than a termination with immediate effect with good cause as set forth in Article 337 of the Swiss Code of Obligations, the number of shares subject to the IPO Option which, but for Dr. Luthringer's termination, would have vested over the 12 month period measured from the termination date will accelerate and vest effective upon his termination.
+Dr. Luthringer's employment may be terminated by Mind-NRG or Dr. Luthringer at any time with six months' written notice or immediately for valid reasons under Article 337 of the Swiss Code of Obligations.
+If Dr. Luthringer is terminated by Mind-NRG for a reason other than a termination with immediate effect with good cause as set forth in Article 337 of the Swiss Code of Obligations, the number of unvested shares subject to the Luthringer IPO Option which, but for such termination, would have become vested during the twelve-month period following the date of such termination will immediately vest and become exercisable effective upon such termination.